ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 <br>

+In some experimental designs, a known quantity of exogenous DNA or RNA, known as **spike-in control** is added to the sample at this stage as a reference control.
+This spike-in strategy is covered in detail in the context of [CUT&RUN](../04_Epigenomics/01_CUT&RUN_sample_prep.md), where it is most commonly applied.

 ## Size Selection

 A crucial step in library prep is the selection of fragments of the right size.
 This is mainly done through the use of **Solid Phase Reversible Immobilization (SPRI)** beads, like AMPure XP.
 The “bead mix” consists of three things: